phyhouhou/SpringboardProjects/SecondCapstoneProject/2ndCapstoneProjectFinalReport/SecondCapstoneFinalReport/2ndCapstoneProject_FinalReport.md

 * Strip whitespaces;
 * Tokenize sentence into a list of words;
 * Remove English stopwords;
-* Lemmatize words to its roots.
+* Lemmatize words to its roots and allowed postags are 'NOUN', 'ADJ', 'VERB', 'ADV'.

 We save the cleaned review texts in a csv file for convenience.